Sixth nerve palsy

 - Sixth cranial nerve palsy

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

+In some cases, sixth nerve palsy will disappear without treatment.
 If inflammation of the sixth nerve is suspected, medications called corticosteroids may be used.
-Sometimes the condition will disappear without treatment.
 Until the nerve heals, wearing an eye patch can help with double vision.
 Prism spectacles can also help to realign eyesight.
 After a period of observation, strabismus surgery may be considered.
 Botulinum toxin may also be used to temporarily weaken the inward pulling of the muscle.